esnet-security/zeek_scram/README.md

 Direct
 ------

-If you don't want to setup queueing add to local.bro:
+If you don't want to setup queueing add to local.zeek:

     redef BHR::mode = "block";

-and to broctl.cfg:
+and to zeekctl.cfg:

     env_vars=BHR_TOKEN=abc91639287637189236193671983619783619c4,BHR_HOST=http://localhost:8000